getodk/docs/docs/central-submissions.rst

 Direct Web Browser Submissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Web Users who are Administrators, Project Managers, or Data Collectors can directly fill Forms in the web browser from the Central administration website.
-This functionality is provided by Enketo, which does not always behave quite the same as Collect, or support the same features.
+This functionality is provided by ODK Web Forms, which does not always behave quite the same as Collect, or support the same features.

 .. image:: /img/central-submissions/new.png

 Administrators and Project Managers can begin a survey by going to the :guilabel:`Submissions` tab of the Form, and clicking on the :guilabel:`New` button next to the Submissions header.
-This will open a new tab which will load the Form in Enketo.
+This will open a new tab which will load the Form in ODK Web Forms.

 .. image:: /img/central-submissions/data-collector-form-listing.png